Hind-8/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+Bickshare and README file.

 ### Project Title
 pdsnc

 ### Description
-Describe what your project is about and what it does gitHub
+gitHub
 ### Files used
 Include the files used
+Bickshare

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Irepo tt's important to give proper credit.
+Add links to any hat inspired you or blogposts you consulted.